The Master (2012 film): Plot

 Freddie accompanies Dodd to Phoenix, Arizona, to celebrate the release of Dodd's book.
 When Dodd's publisher criticizes it, Freddie assaults him.
 Dodd loses his temper with acolyte Helen Sullivan after she questions inconsistencies between the new book and Dodd's previous publications.
 Dodd takes a group to a salt flat for a game consisting of picking a point in the distance and riding towards it on Dodd's motorcycle.
 Freddie takes his turn but does not return, disappearing into the horizon.

 Freddie returns home to Lynn, Massachusetts, to visit Doris, but learns from her mother that she has married and started a family.
-Sleeping in a movie theater, Freddie has a dream in which he receives a phone call from Dodd begging him to visit him in England, where he now resides.
+Sleeping in a movie theater, Freddie receives a phone call from Dodd begging him to visit him in England, where he now resides.
 Deciding to go, Freddie finds The Cause has grown ever larger.
 The previously skeptical Val is now a high-ranking member of The Cause, while Elizabeth and Clark have been expelled from the organization.
 Peggy rebuffs Freddie as being a lost cause, but Dodd is still hopeful that he can sway Freddie back to the fold.
-Dodd recounts that in a past life, they had worked together in Paris sending balloons across a Prussian blockade.
+Dodd recounts that, in a past life, they had worked together in Paris sending balloons across a Prussian blockade.
 Dodd gives Freddie an ultimatum: devote himself to the Cause for life, or leave and never return.
 As Freddie suggests that they may meet again in the next life, Dodd says that if they do, it will be as sworn enemies.
 Dodd sings "On a Slow Boat to China" as Freddie weeps.
 Freddie leaves and picks up a woman at a pub, repeating questions from his first processing session as he is having sex with her.

-The film ends with Freddie on an island beach, curled up to a crude sand sculpture of a woman he and his Navy comrades sculpted during the war.
+On a beach, Freddie curls up to a crude sand sculpture of a woman he and his Navy comrades sculpted during the war.